echabert/ESIPAPCpp/sessions/Session3.md

  Relevant for UNIX and MacOS users.

- Relevant instructions to understand to goal and the usage of Makefile can be retrieve in earlier ESIPAP session [here](https://indico.cern.ch/event/782305/contributions/3256094/attachments/1795957/2928175/Makefile.pdf).
+ Relevant instructions to understand the goal and the usage of Makefile can be retrieve in an earlier ESIPAP session [here](https://indico.cern.ch/event/782305/contributions/3256094/attachments/1795957/2928175/Makefile.pdf).

  After reading this document, write down a Makefile and compile our project with it.